A crash guide!

 – Rick Falkvinge, Swarmwise

 Our annual all-team get together is when we all meet and hang out in person; all core contributors are invited.
-The 2018 event was in Prague (more here).
-You can read about our travel guidelines here, as well as attending conferences here.
+The 2018 event was in Prague, and the 2019 event was in Istanbul.
+We'll probably meet in October 2020 (if there are no travel restrictions).
+You can read about our travel guidelines here.
 TL:DR, expect to travel 1-2 weeks in a year for team and all-Status meetups.

-Beyond scheduled and more formal meetings, we love catching up with one another, and frequently you might see people coworking or meeting for coffee if passing through the same town.
+Beyond scheduled and more formal meetings, we enjoy catching up with one another, and frequently you might see people coworking or meeting for coffee if passing through the same town.

 We see people struggling with these so often, we thought they deserved their own heading.
 In no particular order, here are some of the most common concerns we hear from Status core contributors: